-Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Friday, 19th January.
-As quotas will operate on entry to all Faculties and the Board of Vocational Studies, failure to apply by 19th January, 1973, will probably result in the application for transfer being unsuccessful.
+Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Friday, 18th January.
+As the number of places available in each course is limited, failure to apply by 18th January, 1974 will probably result in the application for transfer being unsuccessful.

-Students whose applications to transfer are successful are required to comply with the enrolment procedures for the year/stage of the new course in which they expect to enrol.
+Students whose applications to transfer are successful are required to comply with the enrolment procedures for the year/ stage of the new course in which they expect to enrol.
 Unless otherwise instructed they must present the letter granting approval of the transfer to the enrolling officer.